-The calibrated model provides an ideal setting to study the determinants of the reversal rate for bank lending and investment.
-We find that the tightness of banks' capital constraints is the key determinant of the reversal rate for bank lending.
+The calibrated model provides an ideal setting to study the determinants of the reversal rate for bank lending.
+We find that its primary determinants are (1) the maturity of banks' fixed-income assets, (2) the tightness of banks' net worth constraints, and (3) the share of bank profits attributable to deposit issuance.
+A larger maturity mismatch on banks' balance sheets results in a greater asset revaluation following interest rate cuts, decreasing the reversal interest rate.
 Tighter net worth constraints imply that banks are forced to cut back on lending sooner following the drop in profitability caused by rate cuts, ceteris paribus.
-In turn, the share of output produced by bank-dependent firms is an important determinant of the reversal rate for aggregate investment.
-A greater reliance of total output on bank-dependent firms implies a stronger transmission of bank lending to aggregate investment in general equilibrium, resulting in a higher reversal rate.
+A greater reliance of bank profits on deposit spreads implies a steeper deterioration in profitability once rates enter negative territory, resulting in a higher reversal rate.

 In an application of our theoretical results, we also study the consequences of "low-for-long" policies in general equilibrium.
 In standard New Keynesian models, it is well-known that promises to hold interest rates low for prolonged periods result in implausibly large economic stimulus (the "forward guidance puzzle").
-In our model, by contrast, the stimulative effects of such announcements are smaller than in a standard model without banking frictions.
-Upon the announcement of the interest rate cut, agents foresee that the cut will put downward pressure on bank profits and lead to an eventual decline in lending, investment, and output; thus, the initial response of demand is weaker than in a standard model.
+In our model, by contrast, the stimulative effects of such announcements are significantly smaller than in a standard model without banking frictions.
+Upon the announcement of the interest rate cut, agents foresee that the cut will put downward pressure on bank profits and lead to an eventual decline in lending, investment, and output; thus, the initial response of demand is much weaker than in a standard model.
 In this sense, the reversal rate mechanism can mitigate the forward guidance puzzle.

 The rest of the paper is organized as follows.
-Section I develops a general New Keynesian model with banking frictions that we use throughout our analysis.
-In Section II, we impose specific assumptions on the model's parameters that permit us to prove analytical results regarding the response of bank loan supply to monetary policy shocks.
-Section III illustrates the quantitative relevance of these theoretical results in general equilibrium: we calibrate the model, present our main estimates of the reversal rate, examine the key mechanisms, and address the power of forward guidance.
-Section IV discusses the results and studies their robustness.
-Section V concludes.
+Section 2 develops a full New Keynesian model with banking frictions.
+In Section 3, we derive analytical results by studying the partial equilibrium response of bank credit supply to monetary shocks.
+Section 4 calibrates the model, solves for the general equilibrium in response to monetary shocks, and presents our main quantitative results regarding the level of the reversal rate, comparative statics, and the power of forward guidance.
+Section 5 studies the robustness of the main quantitative results to alternative assumptions on parameters and the sources of interest rate shocks.
+Section 6 concludes.
 Proofs and supporting results are in the Online Appendix.

 Related Literature.
-A long-standing literature developed the concepts of the "balance sheet" and "bank lending" channels of monetary policy, emphasizing the importance of the balance sheet structure and the net worth of intermediaries for the transmission of monetary policy (Bernanke and Blinder, 1988; Bernanke and Gertler, 1995).
+A long-standing literature developed the concepts of the "balance sheet" and "bank lending" channels of monetary policy, emphasizing the importance of the balance sheet structure and the net worth of intermediaries for the transmission of monetary policy (Bernanke and Blinder, 1988; Bernanke and Gertler, 1995; van den Heuvel, 2007).
 In our model, these objects are key determinants of the transmission of monetary policy.
 From a theoretical standpoint, our microeconomic modeling of banks stands on the shoulders of a literature formally started by Klein (1971) and Monti (1972), who emphasize the importance of market power when modeling banks.